gudimani/Veeam-Python-Task/README.md

 - --replica: Path to the replica folder.
 If path is not present, it creates new folder.
 - --interval: Interval time in minutes to sync source and replica folders.
 - --log_file: Log file name to log all the synchronizing changes.

+**Note:** Do not provide a path to replica which contains important files.
+For example: `--replica C:\Program Files (x86).` As the files in replica will be deleted if they are not present in source.